 SentinelOne’s Behavioral AI engines track all processes and their interrelationships regardless of how long they are active.
 When malicious activities are detected, the agent responds automatically at machine speed.
 Our Behavioral AI is vector-agnostic – file-based malware, scripts, weaponized documents, lateral movement, file-less malware, and even zero-days”.

 For small businesses, network security may not seem important to you; most think data breaches only happen to large companies, but recent studies reported by the USA Today have shown that there is a huge increase in cyber threats for small businesses.
 At times, companies with an infrastructure of 50 computers or less are sometimes even more at risk for hackers as large companies with in-house IT staff, firewalls, and virus protection already in place.
 With the growing threat of computer hackers trying to infect as many as many computers as possible, network data security should be a high priority when setting up your business’s network.
-As a small to mid-size business, you need someone to keep a close eye on your network security, but you may not always have the means to hire an in-house technician; this is where Blue Ridge Technology can help you.
+As a small to mid-size business, you need someone to keep a close eye on your network management and security, but you may not always have the means to hire an in-house technician; this is where Blue Ridge Technology can help you.

 Make sure that your network is covered by the NGAV, if you’re not sure, contact us today!